Back to Research

 The Hayfield, landscape painting by Worthington Whittredge.

-Rogier MullerJune 15, 20268 min read
+Rogier MullerJune 15, 20267 min read

-A Claude Code team convention is a written rule, stored with the work, that tells Claude Code and reviewers how this repository expects code to be changed.
+A team convention is a written rule, stored with the code, that tells both Claude Code and reviewers how this repository expects changes to be made.
+That is the thing worth building together, with a real repo open on the screen instead of a clean sample app.

 # CLAUDE.md